tolu-afo/music-player/README.md

 6. The entire project must be done in the specified language(s)
 7. If I cannot complete the project in the given time, I will receive a punishment (100 pushups, 100 squats, a 5-minute plank, etc.) that I will complete at the beginning of the Sunday Stream.
 8. The project must always be completed even if the 8-hour time frame elapses

-Acceptance Criteria:

-This project will be accepted if a file can be typed into a input, and then subsequently played and paused.